There exists a plane beyond human conception

 - Cast Full of Pretty Boys: Not totally surprising, considering outside of Saber and Irisviel all the major characters are male.
 Lancer, Gilgamesh, Waver, and Ryuunosuke stand out as particularly Bishōnen, although Kiritsugu and Kirei are no slouches in the Mr. Fanservice department.
 Pretty much all of the Masters and Servants have their devoted Estrogen Brigade, even Caster and especially Kariya.

 - Cheaters Never Prosper: The only Master who doesn't cheat over the course of the War is Waver (Kirei cheats by seeking sanctuary under false pretenses.
 Ryuunosuke breaks the rule about preserving the Masquerade.
 Everyone else breaks the rule about not fighting each other until Caster is beaten).
-While Waver doesn't win the war, he does survive it, and is indisputably better off at the end of the War than he was at the beginning, which is more than can be said about Kirei and Kiritsugu.
+Although Waver doesn't win the war, he does survive it, and is indisputably better off at the end of the War than he was at the beginning, which is more than can be said about Kirei and Kiritsugu, the only other two who are even still alive.

-- Chekhov's Gun: The magic circle Irisviel and Saber drew in the shed of the operations base Kiritsugu provided them ended up saving Shirou's skin from Lancer ten years later by serving as the summoning circle for Saber.
+- Chekhov's Gun: The magic circle Irisviel and Saber draw in the shed of the operations base Kiritsugu provided them will end up saving Shirou's skin from Lancer ten years later by serving as the summoning circle for Saber.

 - Clap Your Hands If You Believe: Belief is a powerful weapon in Nasuverse; the more people believe in something, the more power it has.
 Accordingly, the more well-known the legend, the more powerful the Servant.
 However, the older the mystery is, the more powerful it is, which offsets if it is not as famous.